Listening and Sounding at an Angle SAR 2026

 SAR Forum 2026

-This documentation is overlaid with illustrations of signs (in both LIS and NGT)* arranged to poetically, rhythmically, and sonically narrate or comment on the images.
-This visual intervention cues in Raponi’s research into Deaf acoustemologies, which challenge the centrality of cochlear perception by foregrounding sign as a core generative element for the production of sonic culture and sonic knowledge within Deaf communities.
+The basis for these visualizations is documentation from Beckles Willson’s research into the infrastructures that sustain “nature” in the Brienenoord Island (Rotterdam, Netherlands), specifically the lives of trees.
+The documentation is overlaid by illustrations of signs (in both LIS and NGT)* drawn from Raponi’s research into Deaf acoustemologies; these poetically, rhythmically, and sonically narrate or comment on the images.
+While the signs challenge the centrality of cochlear perception (foregrounding sign as a core generative element for the production of sonic culture and knowledge within Deaf communities), the tree images embody the active presence of interspecies silence that may be generative of multi-modal responsiveness.

 *The sign illustrations have been sourced from Virginia Volterra (Ed.), La Lingua dei Segni Italiana.
 La Comunicazione Visivo-Gestuale dei Sordi, Il Mulino, 2004 and Trude Schermer and Corline Koolhof (Eds.), Van Dale Basiswoordenboek Nederlandse Gebarentaal, Van Dale, 2009